Renaud-Berni/Renaud-Berni/README.md

 # 💫 About Me:
-🌱 I’m currently learning web web development on JavaScript with @O'clock !<br>⚡ c:
+🌱 I’m currently learning web web development on JavaScript with @O'clock !<br>⚡ Monkeys are great!

 ## 🌐 Socials: